-On average the candidates had 3 interview rounds.
-Two technical interviews and a chat company culture.
+On average our candidates had 3 interview rounds.
+Two technical interviews and a chat about the company culture.
 The technical interviews included technical questions, live coding, home assignments and mini projects.
 The chat was usually with the team lead or company’s CEO, and salaries, benefits etc. were discussed.

-The candidates prepared by practicing problem solving, algorithms, going through old course material, researched the company, thought about possible questions to ask, did exercises on codewars and read Cracking the Coding Interview.
+The candidates prepared by practicing problem solving, algorithms, going through old course material, researched the company, thought about possible questions to ask, and did exercises on codewars,

-This is what the candidates would have done differently in the interview or spent more time practicing:
+This is what our candidates would have done differently in the interview or spent more time practicing:

 - Practice coding questions on basic algorithms, Big-O notation, runtime/complexity

 - Go to actual tech interviews to prepare and get used to it “practice interviews”

 - Practice more live coding on some basic CS problems to be better prepared

 - Do HackerRank exercises

 - Practice to speak out loud (when coding)

 - Prepare explaining anything you’ve ever developed just to show you know how to design some feature